 The most common job titles (from most junior to senior) in i-banking are:

-The main banks, also known as the bulge bracket in investment banking, are:
+The main banks, also known as the bulge bracket banks in investment banking, are:

-View a full list of top 100 investment banks here.
-It is important to note that there are many smaller firms often called mid-market banks and boutique investment banks that make up a very large part of the market.
+View a full list of the top 100 investment banks here.
+It is important to note that there are many smaller firms, often called mid-market banks, and boutique investment banks that make up a very large part of the market.

 Below is a short video that explains how the capital markets function and who the key players are.
 You can see more free video tutorials on CFI’s YouTube channel.

 Thank you for reading CFI’s overview of i-banking and how the industry works.
-CFI is the official global provider of the Financial Modeling & Valuation Analyst (FMVA)® certification for aspiring investment banking professionals.
+CFI is the official global provider of certification courses for aspiring investment banking professionals.
 To learn more about career paths and how to break into banking, please see these additional resources: